BeAPI/wp-http-blocklist/README.md

 This plugin is only maintained, which means we do not guarantee some free support.
 Consider reporting an [issue](#issues--features-request--proposal) and be patient.

-If you really like what we do or want to thank us for our quick work, feel free to [donate](https://www.paypal.me/BeAPI) as much as you want / can, even 1€ is a great gift for buying cofee :)
+If you really like what we do or want to thank us for our quick work, feel free to [donate](https://www.paypal.me/BeAPI) as much as you want / can, even 1€ is a great gift for buying coffee :)

 ## License